MicrosoftDocs/fabric-docs/docs/onelake/security/data-access-control-model.md

 | Maximum number of members per OneLake RBAC role | At most 500 users and user groups per role. |
 | Maximum number of permissions per OneLake RBAC role | At most 500 permissions per role |

-### SLAs on OneLake RBAC [NEED Aaron's / Paras Confirmation!! ]
+### SLAs on OneLake RBAC

-- If you change a OneLake RBAC Role definition, OneLake will appply the updated definition within 15 seconds.
+- If you change a OneLake RBAC Role definition, OneLake will appply the updated definition within 5 minutes.
-- If you change a user group in OneLake RBAC role, it can take up to 30 min for OneLake to apply the role's permissions on the updated user group.
+- If you change a user group in OneLake RBAC role, it can take up to 1 hr for OneLake to apply the role's permissions on the updated user group.